 My ultimate goal as a teacher is to teach myself out of the job.
 I encourage life-long curiosity and learning.
 My job is to provide tools and help students to create the means to become independent learners for life.
 I strive to create different learning environments suitable to each individual.
-I cultivate self discoveries using things that each student already knows to acquire, understand, and “own” what are new and necessary to become the person each one can be.
-I believe in a positive, encouraging, respectful and realistic teaching and learning.
-I am a strong advocate of critical thinking in the learning process and articulating thoughts through writing.
+I cultivate self-discoveries using things that each student already knows to acquire, understand, and “own” what are new and necessary to become the person each one can be.
+I believe in positive, encouraging, respectful and realistic teaching and learning.
+I am a strong advocate of critical thinking in the learning process and articulating thoughts through metacognition and writing.
 The following is my mission and values as a teacher:

 To help people cultivate love, compassion, discipline, excellence, and integrity in their lives.

 To help them achieve their full potential and realize their dreams.

 To help them become their own teachers and independent life-long learners.

 To help them become creative and comprehensive musicians and teachers.